On Interval Valued Generalized Difference Classes Defined by Orlicz Function

 2. Preliminaries

-A set consisting of a closed interval of real numbers such that
+A set consisting of a closed interval of real numbers

 is called an interval number.
 A real interval can also be considered as a set.
 Thus we can investigate some properties of interval numbers, for instance arithmetic properties or analysis properties.
 We denote the set of all real valued closed intervals by